photoprism/photoprism-docs/docs/getting-started/faq.md

     under [*Library* > *Import*](../user-guide/library/import.md).
 PhotoPrism also [has WebDAV support](../user-guide/sync/webdav.md)
     for remote file management and uploading, for example, through [PhotoSync](https://link.photoprism.app/photosync).

+### Why does changing permissions using chmod does not work for my  network shares? ###
+This is a common phenomenon with NFS shares.
+For security reasons, permissions must be changed on the server to take effect; unless the server allows them to be changed remotely, which depends on the settings.
+Even then, the actual permissions on the server and those effective on the clients may be different in the worst case.

 ### Do you support Podman? ###

 Podman works just fine both in rootless and under root.
 Mind the SELinux which is enabled on